 - To help you enter the market, consider working with an agent or representative with a good reputation.
 You can look for commercial agents on the website of Internationally United Commercial Agents and Brokers (IUCAB).

-- See our studies on market channels and segments for natural ingredients for health products and tips for finding buyers for more information.
+- See our study on tips for finding buyers for more information.

 - See our study on market channels for dried fruit for more information.
 This also applies to dried mulberries.

 6. What are the end-market prices for mulberries?

 Compared to similar fruits on the European market (such as bilberries and goji berries) mulberry fruits are relatively inexpensive, according to industry experts.
 What’s more, in the past, there were reports that mulberry fruit extracts were used to adulterate bilberry extracts.
 Retail prices for dried mulberry fruits on the European market average €20–40 per kg.
 Organic mulberry fruits are at the top end of this price range.

 Mulberry fruit extracts can be priced at up to €50 per kg, for organic-certified fruit extracts, according to industry sources.

 Industry sources also indicated that prices for mulberry leaf extracts are lower, up to around €20 per kg.